 271 4.
 Environmental Consequences 4.11 Public Health and Safety This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 4.11-34 July 2013 272 "4.
 Environmental Consequences 4.12 Impacts on Recreation 4.12.1 Impact Assessment Methodology The recreation impact assessment methodology described in PSPP PA/FEIS Section 4.12.1 (p.
-4.12-1) was used to analyze the potential effects of the PSEGS in this Draft SEIS.
+4.12-1) was used to analyze the potential effects of the Palen Solar Electric Generating System in this Draft SEIS.
 The analysis of direct and indirect impacts associated with the Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in PSPP PA/FEIS Section 4.12.2 (pp. 4.12-4, 4.12-5).
 The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft SEIS to reflect the updated cumulative scenario in Section 4.12.3, below.
 Note: This Section 4.12 focuses on non-transportation-related recreational opportunities.
 For impacts to OHV users, see Section 4.16, Impacts on Transportation and Public Access - Off- Highway Vehicle Resources.
-4.12.2 Direct and Indirect Impacts of the PSEGS On-Site Recreational Users The PSEGS would convert approximately 3,896 acres of public land within the ROW boundary to a solar energy use; this would be approximately 130 fewer acres of conversion compared to the PSPP analyzed in the PSPP PA/FEIS.
-The construction period for the PSEGS would be approximately 5 months shorter than the PSPP, but would occur over longer work days.
-During construction, operation, and decommissioning, the direct impact to dispersed recreational opportunities on the site would be similar to that of the PSPP in that they would not be available to potential users.
+4.12.2 Direct and Indirect Impacts of the Palen Solar Electric Generating System On-Site Recreational Users The Palen Solar Electric Generating System would convert approximately 3,896 acres of public land within the ROW boundary to a solar energy use; this conversion would be approximately 130 fewer acres compared to the PSPP analyzed in the PSPP PA/FEIS.
+The construction period for the Palen Solar Electric Generating System would be approximately 5 months shorter than the PSPP, but would occur over longer work days.
+During construction, operation, and decommissioning, the direct impact to dispersed recreational opportunities on the site would be similar to that of the PSPP in that the opportunities would not be available to potential users.
 The effects of displacing recreational uses to other desert lands also would be similar, and likely would be minimal.
-Off-Site Recreational Users The PSEGS could cause indirect effects to off-site recreational users that are similar to those described in PSPP PA/FEIS Section 4.12.2 (p.
+Off-Site Recreational Users The Palen Solar Electric Generating System could cause indirect effects to off-site recreational users that are similar to those described in PSPP PA/FEIS Section 4.12.2 (p.
 4.12-1).
-For a discussion of potential impacts to OHV route access to dispersed areas, including several wilderness areas, see Section 4.16, Impacts on Transportation and Public Access - Off Highway Vehicle Resources.
+For a discussion of potential impacts to OHV route access to dispersed areas, including several wilderness areas, see Section 4.16, Impacts on Transportation and Public Access - Off-Highway Vehicle Resources.
 For a discussion of the potential impacts to visual quality from representative off-site recreational areas, see Section 4.18, Impacts on Visual Resources.
-Parks and Specially Designated Areas The PSEGS could affect the recreation experience of visitors to Joshua Tree National Park and BLM-administered specially designated areas, which are described in PSPP PA/FEIS Section 4.12.2.
-Recreational users could be affected by construction and decommissioning activities such as construction noise, fugitive dust, vehicle movement, and other ""non-natural"" construction activities and structures caused by the PSEGS.
+Parks and Specially Designated Areas The Palen Solar Electric Generating System could affect the recreation experience of visitors to Joshua Tree National Park and BLM-administered specially designated areas, which are described in PSPP PA/FEIS Section 4.12.2.
+Recreational users could be affected by construction and decommissioning activities such as construction noise, fugitive dust, vehicle movement, and other "non-natural" construction activities and structures caused by the Palen Solar Electric Generating System.
 These impacts could affect users' perception of solitude, naturalness, and unconfined recreation.
 Palen Solar Electric Generating System Draft SEIS 4.12-1 July 2013"